Viagra is a common treatment for Erectile Dysfunction (ED) in men or AMAB. ED is a very prevalent sexual dysfunction among males.

 The active salt in Viagra is Sildenafil Citrate.
 It might not be suitable for some people and cause allergic reactions.

 People who are allergic to Sildenafil should not take Viagra.
-You can use other ED medications such as Tadalafil, Vardenafil, or Avanafil in such cases.
+You can use other ED medicines such as Tadalafil, Vardenafil, or Avanafil in such cases.

-Nitrates are useful in the treatment of Angina.
-It is chest pain caused by reduced blood flow to the heart.
+Nitrates are useful in the treatment and management of Angina, which is a chest pain caused by reduced blood flow to the heart.

 It is not usually life-threatening but is a warning sign of a heart attack or stroke.